sondrefossaa/When-did-quiz-game/README.md

 - **Pop culture**
 - **Trivia**
 - **Sports**

 All categories are related to a theme color, for example light blue for **Science**.
 The colors affect the background of the game and also the color of the card displaying the question.

 Players can freely choose between game modes from the main menu, and a high score is kept for each of them (except casual).
-Questions are randomly selected and are all formatted like you can add **"When did"** infront, and of course a **question mark** at the end.
+Questions are randomly selected and are all formatted like you can add **"When did"** in front, and of course a **question mark** at the end.
 Example:
 Question displayed: Alexander Flemming discover pencillin Full formatting: **When did** Alexander Flemmin discover pencilin **?**
 ## Inspiration